Enigmatrix/Cobalt/docs/DEV_GUIDE_Engine.md

 using SQLite Connection Pooling for connections.

 ### Data Access Layer
-Migrations are handled when the `Database` is initialized, in [data/src/migrations/mod.rs](src/data/src/migrations/mod.rs), by implementing the `Migration` trait (e.g. `migrationX.rs`) and specifiying an `version()` larger than the other migrations.
+Migrations are handled when the `Database` is initialized, in [data/src/migrations/mod.rs](src/data/src/migrations/mod.rs), by implementing the `Migration` trait (e.g. `migrationX.rs`) and specifying a `version()` larger than the other migrations.
 Initialization of `Database` automatically runs migrations that are not yet applied.
 The `Database` holds the connection and runs the queries, and is able to create new transactions.

 `Database` is used by specific objects like `UsageInserter`, `AppUpdater`, `AlertManager` and `Repository`.
 [Repository](src/data/src/db/repo.rs) holds more